Type Ia Supernovae Can Arise from the Detonations of Both Stars in a Double Degenerate Binary: Discussion

 While this work has shown that the triple and quadruple detonation scenario may be observationally viable across a range of binary configurations, more work on the mechanics of two double detonations is needed in order to confidently determine if these events could occur in nature.
 More precise calculations, particularly those that include the full system in 3D (like \citealt{Pakmor_2022}), may reveal dynamics of the detonation that are relevant to the resulting observables.
 Given that the helium detonation was not treated in this work, it is unclear to what extent the upward-moving shock from the primary core detonation (see Figure \ref{fig:dens_enhancement}) influences the ignition point of the companion core, which is normally triggered solely by the converging shock of its own helium shell.
 If this factor leads to a shorter delay between core detonations, less primary ash would be able to wrap around the companion before it detonates (see Figure \ref{fig:primcmpn_and_ni56}).
 This would limit the amount of primary ash at northern latitudes, influencing the observables with a line of sight dependence.
 Additionally, a more complete examination of this scenario could show how much helium is remaining on the surface of the companion at the time of the first ignition.
 If it is shown, for example, that the companion has a very limited amount of helium on its surface for certain mass configurations, then the quadruple detonation may be impossible in those binaries.
 The explosion modes in two star scenarios may also vary from those that are included in this work (e.g. a helium detonation that travels up the accretion stream, directly to the donor star; \citealt{pakmor_2021}).

-We have also only examined the scenario in which the core of the primary is ignited along the axis of symmetry in the southern hemisphere, corresponding with a helium detonation that is ignited at the northern pole.
-However, it is not clear exactly where the initial helium detonation would ignite relative to the position of the companion.
+Due to dimensional limitations, we have also only examined the scenario in which the core of the primary is ignited, within its southern hemisphere, along the orbital axis of the system.
+This corresponds to a double detonation of the primary WD in which its helium shell is also ignited along the orbital axis (at the northern pole of the primary, nearest the companion).
+This initial helium ignition is expected to be triggered near the impact point of the accretion stream which can have a notable separation from the orbital axis \citep[see Figure 1 in][]{Guillochon_2010}.
 It is very likely that the location of initial helium ignition in the primary would lead to noticeable differences in the formation of the ejecta and observables, if not a major change in detonation dynamics.
-For example, a helium detonation that begins at the equator (90$^{\circ}$ from the ignition locations of this work and \citealt{Boos_2021}) would ultimately lead to primary ejecta that are directed more strongly perpendicular to the companion.
+For example, a helium detonation that begins at the equator (90$^{\circ}$ from the implicit and explicit helium ignition locations of this work and \citealt{Boos_2021}, respectively) would ultimately lead to primary ejecta that are directed more strongly away from the companion than those in this work.
 This would allow the fastest material in the ejecta to expand more freely as opposed to being slowed and compacted by the companion as in this work.
-It may also effect timing delay between WD detonations or even the occurrence of a companion detonation.
+It may also affect the timing delay between WD detonations or even the occurrence of a companion detonation.
+The robustness of the shock-induced ignition of the companion helium shell (or helium core) relative to the shock strength and binary separation is generally unaddressed by this work, but will be explored in detail by an upcoming related work.
 We note that with cylindrical symmetry, it is not possible to realistically model the scenario where the helium ignition occurs anywhere other than a pole of the primary that is aligned with the central axis of the companion.
+This work is also idealized in terms of the spherical symmetry of our progenitors at the time of detonation; in reality, the companion and its atmosphere would be substantially deformed by this point which would likely affect its ignition and detonation.